indiqusdocs/yntraa/docs/Subscribers/Compute/RHELInstances/ConfiguringAlerts.md

 The various fields of the add alert page are described below:

 1. **Name** - You can define the name for your alert.
-2. **Choose Parameter** - This option will allow you to define what parameter needs to be monitored to trigger the alert email.
+2. **Choose Parameter** - This option will allow you to define what parameter must be monitored to trigger the alert email.
 Yntraa cloud supports CPU, RAM, Disk, 1-min Load Average, 5- min Load Average, 15- min Load Average parameters.
 3. **Trigger when** - This set of options lets you define whether to trigger above or below a custom value.
 4. **Value** - You can define the trigger value/threshold.
 5. **Reading duration** - This option lets you define the breach window, i.e., the duration for which the breach has to be consistent to trigger the alert email.